dataluscorp/browser/toolkit/mozapps/extensions/docs/SystemAddons.rst

       file.
    c.
 The downloaded add-on file size must match the size given in the update
       response.
    d.
-The add-on must be compatible with Firefox (i.e. it must not be for a
+The add-on must be compatible with Datalus (i.e. it must not be for a
       different application, such as Thunderbird).
    e.
 The add-on must be packed (i.e. be an XPI file).
    f.
 The add-on must be restartless.